Child support—What is It & How is it Determined?

 Once you have gathered your information and have completed a financial disclosure statement or similar document, you can scan your documents as pdfs and send them to your mediator, such as JRB Mediations.

-• Mediators are NOT responsible for ensuring parties have disclosed all financial information.
+Mediators are NOT responsible for verifying or ensuring parties have disclosed all financial information.
 This is the responsibility of the parties themselves.